wangchj/allowly/README.md

-# Sim-Wallet
+# Allowly

-This app represents a virtual wallet and the amount of cash I can spend.
+A cross-platform app for keeping track of spending allowance.
 The use case is simple:

-- When I complete a task of value, I'll deposit a certain amount into the virtual wallet.
+- When I complete a task of value, I'll add to my allowance in the app
-- When I make a purchase, I'll deduct the amount of the purchase from the virtual wallet.
+- When I make a purchase, I'll deduct fro my allowance in the app
-- The amount in the wallet is what I can spend in real life.
+- The amount in the app is what I can spend in real life.

 The goal is to motivate myself to complete certain tasks.